 People can become uncomfortable with how they look as they get older.
 Some are unable to achieve the shape that they desire with a proper diet and regular exercise and others could be disfigured because of a birth defect or injury.
 Plastic surgery can help people who struggle with these types of issues obtain a new outlook on life.
-Located in Carmel and Greenwood, Hamilton Facial Plastic Surgery, led by double board-certified facial plastic surgeon Mark M. Hamilton, MD, FACS, offers plastic surgery procedures for men and women who live in and around Indianapolis, IN.
+Located in Carmel and Greenwood, Hamilton Facial Plastic Surgery, led by double board-certified facial plastic surgeon Mark M. Hamilton, MD, FACS, offers plastic surgery procedures for men and women who live in and around Indianapolis, Indiana.

 What Is Plastic Surgery?